 "They were hanged on one December morning 1943 by German occupiers and domestic traitors."

 Then, underneath that text is a list of the names of the nine people who were hanged at this spot: Brković, M. Stanko; Đurović, I. Milovan; Miličković, P. Boško; Miličković, R. Stanoje; Perović, O. Tomo; Sinanović, Ć. Nikola; Šaranović, Dimitrije Garo; Šaranović, Milosav and Škuletić, Niko.

 Knowing what we do about the events that occurred here, the shape of Vukotić's memorial sculpture here at Vranjske Njive, Montenegro appears to communicate very straightforward symbolism.
-The concrete fork-like shape, which is suspended right overhead of the visitors to this site, is clearly indicative and representative of the idea of being hung, possibly from a tree or branch (as many across Montenegro were during WWII).
-The strange and seemingly impossible gravity-defying nature of the monument itself hanging in mid-air not only reminds one of those who were hung here in 1943, but the effect also seems to be communicating an atmosphere of "misbalance, anxiety and fear" in a very similar way that historical researcher Sanja Horvatinčić observes at the spomenik complex in Zaječar, Serbia.
+The concrete fork-like shape, which is suspended right overhead of any visitors to this site, would seem to be indicative and representative of the idea of being hung, possibly from a tree or branch (as many across Montenegro were during WWII).
+The strange and seemingly impossible gravity-defying nature of the monument itself hanging in mid-air not only reminds us of those who were hung here in 1943, but the effect also seems to be communicating an atmosphere of "misbalance, anxiety and fear" in a very similar way that art historian Sanja Horvatinčić observes at the spomenik complex in Zaječar, Serbia (Photo 2).
 Horvatinčić calls this phenomenon a "geometry of fear", where the architect attempts to force the viewer to experience feelings of unease and tension simply with the incongruous nature of the structure itself.
 Such a design approach then allows the viewer to identify with and internalized the feelings of the executed victims without actually confronting any morbid or visceral imagery.

 In addition, I also find it very interesting about Radević's choice of using this 'fork' imagery to represent the idea of a 'hanging'.
 Using an everyday object like a fork, a tool we all use to pierce and suspend food and other objects, to embody the process of lynching humans brings the viewer mentally closer to such horrors of war, thus, allowing an act that may have before seemed distant an unthinkable suddenly seems much more present and conceivable.